MCP Server

 Requirements

-- Access to Claude Desktop or ChatGPT (paid plan recommended for higher usage limits)
+- Claude Desktop or ChatGPT (paid plan recommended for higher usage limits)

-- For Claude Desktop: Node.js installed locally (LTS version recommended)
+- For Claude Desktop and Gemini CLI: Node.js installed locally (LTS version recommended)

 - Agent, Admin, or Owner role in your Ada dashboard